 Determining the exact needs of users

 Pioneers in any field get the most attention.
 The perfect situation is when your business fulfills a specific need of the audience like it was with one of the custom elearning platforms we developed.
 Based on their own hands-on experience, founders managed to elicit a gap to be filled and launch a successful product.
 However, in today’s market, it is difficult to be unique.
 Matching with the needs of future users is half the battle but takes the most effort.

 Learning English is a global market, because people on all continents want to know English.
 Most startups consider it necessary to enter the world market, moreover, from the very beginning.
 However, it is obvious that it is not so simple for e-learning projects: it is necessary to support several languages, and the educational base in different countries varies greatly.
 Besides, educational market infrastructure varies due to social and cultural backgrounds.
 Sometimes we think that we are all the same, but cultural and social constructs are in fact unique.

 The market still needs new solutions

 So far, innovation in education is basically the transfer of curriculum online.
 Innovations do not offer new solutions which should improve the quality and increase the speed of learning.
 Digital Universe doubles every 2 years.
-The speed at which we now learn does not correspond to the explosive growth in data. eLearning should give something more than the opportunity to print certificates of completion of certain courses.
+The speed at which we now learn does not correspond to the explosive growth in data.
+To win the competition, a new educational app should give something more than the opportunity to print certificates of completion of certain courses.
 Not every startup succeeds in this.

 One famous venture capitalist said that it's not so sad to invest in an unsuccessful startup, as not to give money to the next unicorn.
-If you are sure that very soon the world will experience the greatest educational revolution, and you are trying to bring us closer to this moment and make the coming changes positive, combine your effort with e-learning development company that will help make your great idea a successful startup.
+If you are sure that very soon the world will experience the greatest educational revolution, and you are trying to bring us closer to this moment and make the coming changes positive, combine your effort with the developers that will help make your great idea a successful startup.